Comparison Between Stick and Flux-Cored Welding

-However, the flux material can cause more sparks and spatter, porosity, slag inclusions, hydrogen contamination, and other welding defects.
-Welding defects get worse if the electrodes were not stored correctly.
+However, the flux material can cause more sparks and spatter, porosity, slag inclusions, hydrogen contamination, and other defects.
+These defects get worse if the electrodes were not stored correctly.

-Stick and flux-cored welding generate unhealthy welding fumes and gases caused by the flux material.
-Fume generation is higher with flux-cored welding because of the higher productivity of this process.
+Stick and flux-cored welding generate unhealthy fumes and gases caused by electrode evaporation and the flux material.
+Fume generation is higher with flux-cored because it has higher productivity.